vpelss/JsTOTPAuthenticator/README.md

 # AuthenticatorAnywhere

-This web based TOTP Authenticators can be used on **any** device that has a modern web browser.
+This Web based TOTP Authenticator can be used on **any** device that has a modern web browser.

 You can easily import, export and share your database between **all** your devices.
 The database format is compatable with the **Aegis** Authenticator database. https://getaegis.app/.
-So you can still use that.

 It was designed for Desktops, but it can be used on mobile.

 It runs entirely in your browser using Javascript.
+The database is encrypted and store on your local device.

 It also shows the next upcomming code.
 An nice old man feature!